-According to 2014 dog bite statistics, forty-two people in the United States died as the result of a dog attack.
-The pit bull breed was responsible for 64% of those deaths, although this particular breed makes up only 6% of the total dog population in America.
+According to 2017 dog bite statistics, thirty-nine people in the United States died as the result of a dog attack.
+The pit bull breed was responsible for 74% of those deaths, although this particular breed makes up only 6.5% of the total dog population in America.
 Most children who are bitten by a dog are bitten by their own family dog, or a neighbor’s dog, and are generally bitten in the face or head.

 This is true regardless of whether the dog has a history of vicious behavior and whether the owner was aware of that vicious behavior, as some states require.
 The victim is only required to show he or she was bitten by the dog with no provocation—that is, the person was not teasing the dog or being mean to the dog.